 Ira Wallace is a worker/owner of the cooperatively managed Southern Exposure Seed Exchange (www.SouthernExposure.com ), which offers over 700 varieties of open-pollinated heirloom and organic seeds selected for flavor and regional adaptability.
 Ira serves on the boards of the Organic Seed Alliance, the Organic Seed Growers and Trade Association and the Virginia Association for Biological Farming.
 She is a member of Acorn Community, which farms over 60 acres of certified organic land in Central Virginia.
 Ira is an organizer of the Heritage Harvest Festival at Monticello (www.HeritageHarvestFestival.com), a fun, family-friendly event featuring an old-time seed swap, local food, hands-on workshops and demos, and more.
 She also writes about heirloom vegetables and seed saving for magazines and blogs including Mother Earth News, Fine Gardening and Southern Exposure.
 Her book, “The Timber Press Guide to Vegetable Gardening in the Southeast,” is available online and at booksellers everywhere.

-Kevin West is author of Saving the Season: A Cook’s Guide to Home Canning, Pickling, and Preserving (Knopf 2013) and creative director of Grand Central Market, a revitalized historic food hall in downtown Los Angeles, where he now lives.
+Kevin West is author of Saving the Season: A Cook’s Guide to Home Canning, Pickling, and Preserving and co-author of Truffle Boy and the Grand Central Market Cookbook: Cuisine and Culture from Downtown Los Angeles.
+He also contributed to the upcoming America: The Cookbook, due this fall from Phaidon, and an anthology, to be published by the University of North Carolina Press in 2018, on the legacy of Edna Lewis.
 His family has been farming in Blount County, Tennessee, at the foot of the Great Smokey Mountains, for 150 years, and his preserving work is inspired by Southern Appalachian food culture, historic American cookery books, and today’s progressive agricultural ideals. savingtheseason.com

 Rodger Winn is a certified organic grower who produces heirloom varieties of seed for various seed companies and for preservation.
 He also runs a seasonal greenhouse business selling vegetable, herb, and flower plants in central South Carolina.
 When not at his day job, Rodger actively promotes sustainable agriculture by giving seminars and tours to garden clubs about the need to conserve and preserve our resources and environment rodgersheirlooms.com